Same-sex marriage in Hidalgo: Legislative action

 As Mexico City and Coahuila had recently legalized civil unions, a similar measure was proposed in Hidalgo in July 2007.
-However, it stalled in the state Congress as well as in successive legislative sessions.
+However, it stalled in the Congress of Hidalgo as well as in successive legislative sessions.
 In October 2013, Congress indicated that there was not sufficient "maturity" in society to accept same-sex marriage and that it would instead consider a bill to recognize same-sex cohabitation, but eventually no such partnership bill was approved by Congress.

-The July 2018 general elections resulted in the National Regeneration Movement (MORENA), whose party platform includes support for same-sex marriage, winning the majority of legislative seats in the Congress of Hidalgo.
-In October 2018, a same-sex marriage bill was introduced to Congress by Deputy Areli Rubí Miranda Ayala from the Party of the Democratic Revolution (PRD).
+The July 2018 general elections resulted in the National Regeneration Movement (MORENA), which supports the legalization of same-sex marriage, winning the majority of legislative seats in Congress.
+In October 2018, a same-sex marriage bill was introduced to Congress by Deputy Areli Miranda Ayala from the Party of the Democratic Revolution (PRD).
 It was approved on 14 May 2019 in a vote of 18–2 with 8 abstentions.
 Governor Omar Fayad signed the bill into law on 24 May.
-It was published in the official state journal on 10 June 2019 and took effect the following day.
-The law ensures that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, immigration rights, property rights, inheritance, adoption rights, etc. Article 8 of the Family Code now reads as follows:
+It was published in the official state journal on 10 June and took effect the following day.
+The law ensures that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, immigration rights, property rights, inheritance, and adoption rights, among others.
+The first same-sex couple to marry in Hidalgo under the new law were two women in Tulancingo on 17 June 2019.
+Article 8 of the Family Code now reads as follows: Marriage is a social and permanent institution through which a legal union is established between two people who, with equal rights and obligations, seek mutual respect, equality, and assistance.
+It gives rise to the creation and stability of a family, as well as the fulfillment of a full and responsible community life.